Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning: Full Phase Space: ML Predictions

 \revision{After convergence, we evaluated the performance of both models by comparing $y_\mathrm{true}$ and $y_\mathrm{pred}$ from the NCV tests on each corresponding final training list.
 The NCV procedure uses a series of train, validation, and test set splits to effectively optimize and test the model over different data sets, thus allowing an independent assessment of the models' ability to predict on new data.}

-\revision{Figure~\ref{fig:distance_fitting} shows the predicted distances, $D$, for our final clean sample and the residuals from the NCV test, $D_\mathrm{true}$ - $D_\mathrm{pred}$, on the coordinate system $(\Lambda, \Beta)$, defined along the stream \citep{Law-Majewski2010}.} $\Lambda$ almost coincides with the optical major axis of the system (as projected on the sky) and $\Beta$ with the minor one (slightly offset with respect to the center of the galaxy).
-A linear fit to the training set, $y_\mathrm{true}$, has been added to shown the general tendency: the western regions of the galaxy (negative $\Lambda$) are, on average, closer to the Sun than eastern parts (positive $\Lambda$).
+\revision{Figure~\ref{fig:distance_fitting} shows the predicted distances, $D$, for our final clean sample and the residuals from the NCV test, $D_\mathrm{true}$ - $D_\mathrm{pred}$, on the coordinate system $(\Lambda, \Beta)$, defined along the stream \citep{Law-Majewski2010}.} Here $\Lambda$ almost coincides with the optical major axis of the system (as projected on the sky) and $\Beta$ with the minor one (slightly offset with respect to the center of the galaxy).
+A linear fit to the training set, $y_\mathrm{true}$, has been added to shown the general tendency: the western regions of the galaxy (negative $\Lambda$) are, on average, closer to the Sun than the eastern parts (positive $\Lambda$).
 A less obvious trend can also be seen along $\Beta$, with negative $\Beta$ closer to us.

-The agreement between predicted and true distances is very good, with both distributions showing the same average behavior along both axes.
-Some departures from the linear model (red-dashed line) can be easily spotted in \revision{our predicted distances for the clean sample (contours)}, especially along $\Lambda$.
-These departures are also present on the training sample, and point out to a real twist in the distance along the line-of-sight.
-The KNR does a good job regularizing the distances, with a line-of-sight thickness FWHM $\sim 2.2 \kpc$ for HB stars.
-This is closer to the 2.42 kpc found by the OGLE team \citep{Hamanowicz2016} and to our real FWHM estimation of 2.48 kpc than the FWHM measured directly over our RR-Lyrae sample ($3.69 \kpc$).
-These are not worrisome differences to our purposes of analyzing the general distance trends in Sgr, further taking into account that a number of factors could be affecting the measured thickness along the line of sight, such as the the used number of stars, metallicity calibration, etc. See Appendix~\ref{Apx:Error_distance} for more information.
+The agreement between the predicted and true distances is very good, with both distributions showing the same average behavior and a constant variance between $D_\mathrm{true}$ and $D_\mathrm{pred}$ along both axes.
+Some departures from the linear model (red dashed line) can be easily spotted in \revision{our predicted distances for the clean sample (contours)}, especially along $\Lambda$.
+These departures are also present on the training sample and point to a real twist in the distance along the line of sight.
+The KNR does a good job regularizing the distances, with a line-of-sight thickness FWHM $\sim 2.2 \kpc$ for horizontal-branch (HB) stars around the instability strip.
+This is closer to the 2.42 kpc found by the OGLE team \citep{Hamanowicz2016} and to our real FWHM estimation of 2.48 kpc than the FWHM measured directly over our RR Lyrae sample ($3.69 \kpc$).
+These are not worrisome differences to our purposes of analyzing the general distance trends in Sgr, further taking into account that a number of factors could be affecting the measured thickness along the line of sight, such as the number of stars used, metallicity calibration, etc. See Appendix~\ref{Apx:Error_distance} for more information.